 - Legg-Calve-Perthes Disease

-Most of these type of dogs have a very friendly personality.
+Most of these dogs have very friendly personalities.
 They are typically more outgoing.
 This breed also commonly does well with children and can be very loving and gentle.
 Maltipoos don’t do well when they are left alone for too long.
 They are also more prone to separation anxiety than some other dog breeds, so this would not be a good pet for you if they’ll be left alone for large parts of the day.

 When thinking about caring for your Maltipoo, there are a number of factors you should consider.
 The breed’s temperament, health needs, activity needs, and dietary needs should all be considered to ensure you provide your dog with the best care possible.

 As you plan to care for your Maltipoo, one of the first things you’ll need to think about is feeding your dog.
 Adult Maltipoos should be fed high-quality small-breed food.
 They’ll generally need between 5/8 and 1/5 cups of food each day.
-The exact amount of food can vary based on the specific size of your dog, their activity level, their health, their age, and other variables.
+The exact amount of food can vary based on the specific size of your dog, its activity level, health, age, and other variables.

 If you need help determining how much food your Malt-A-Poo should eat each day, consult with their veterinarian.
-Once you know the ideal amount of food to feed your dog each day, portion that total amount into two meals.
+Once you know the ideal amount of food to feed your dog each day, separate that portion into two meals.

 Maltipoo puppies who are under six months old will need to eat about four smaller meals each day.
-This is because a puppy’s stomach is smaller than an adult’s, so they can’t handle too much food at one time.
-Choose a small-breed puppy food and check with your veterinarian if you are unsure about the exact amount that is ideal for your growing puppy
+This is because a puppy’s stomach is smaller than an adult’s, so it can’t handle too much food at one time.
+Choose a small-breed puppy food and check with your veterinarian if you are unsure about the exact amount that is ideal for your growing puppy.

 Maintenance and Grooming